614 890 5565

 Many patients are able to resume light activity within a day or two following breast augmentation surgery.
 Wound healing usually takes 5-10 days after which you may return to work.
 Additional healing will continue over the next 3 months.
 As no two patients are alike, Dr. Houser will inform you of your expected recovery time during your consultation and post- op appointments.

 Dr. Houser performs most breast augmentation procedures in our (AAAASF) fully accredited surgical suite on an outpatient basis.
 Accreditation by the American Association for Accreditation of Ambulatory Surgical Facilities is only awarded to surgical facilities which maintain the highest level of patient care, safety, cleanliness and emergency response procedures.
-In addition, we are located adjacent to, and only steps away from, Mt.
-Carmel / St. Ann’s Hospital, on the north side of Columbus, in the suburb of Westerville.
+In addition, we are located closely to Mt.
+Carmel St. Ann’s Hospital, on the north side of Columbus, in the suburb of Westerville.

 Out of concern for patient privacy, Dr. Houser does not publish patient photos on the internet.
 In addition, because patients come in all shapes and sizes, posting photographs may lead to unrealistic expectations.
 During your breast augmentation consultation at our Columbus, Ohio office, Dr. Houser can show you photos of patients with your physical characteristics, so that similarities and differences may be addressed.

 Dr. Houser has many patients who travel from outside the Columbus, Ohio area to have breast augmentation surgery as well as other plastic surgery procedures.
-Because of this we have partnered with a post-surgical care facility located in a luxury hotel in downtown Columbus, Ohio.
-The professionals at Cosmetic Surgery Recovery Suites provide discrete and attentive care following plastic surgical procedures.
-For more information see www.cosmeticsurgeryrecoverysuites.com.
-Other options are available as well to meet individual needs.
+We can assist in making hotel accommodations for you.
+Options are available to meet individual needs.
 Feel free to ask about this at your consultation.

 Breast Implant Sizing